FREE Templates for Lucy Boston Patchwork of the Crosses (POTC) – Part 1

 So far this is just a freezer paper template but . . .

-. . . it it just needs the ruler to give you the acrylic edges!
+. . . it just needs the ruler to give you the acrylic edges!

-Align the acrylic ruler so when you rotary cut you are adding seam allowance all the way around.
+Align the acrylic ruler so that when you rotary cut you add seam allowance all the way around.

 From here on, all of the tips you know for using an ordinary acrylic template are the same—except that you have more to hold onto and the templates don’t slip!